starkdg/pyConvnetPhash/README.md

 The basic idea is to extract a descriptor from images by taking advantage of some convolutional neural net models trained to do image classification tasks.
 These models output a feature vector from one of the hidden layers.
-The object here is to see how far we can reduce the dimensionality of the feature space by training additional autoencoder layers that might functionaly piggy-back on top of these models.
+The object here is to see how far we can reduce the dimensionality of the feature space by training additional autoencoder layers that might functionally piggy-back on top of these models.
+The code in these examples use the MobilenetV2 model but can easily be modified for other models.

 Here's a map to the files.
 Locations for files are located at the top of the scripts which will need to be changed.